POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_additions.rst

 --------------

 Plots can be created after each step with the data available from the previous step.
-Hence, each corresponding :samp:`csv` file is called :samp:`step_?_plots.csv`, where the question mark will be the number of the step the plots take the final :samp:`PSyGrid` object from.
-All the :samp:`csv` files for plotting have the same structure:
+Hence, each corresponding csv file is called :samp:`step_?_plots.csv`, where the question mark will be the number of the step the plots take the final :samp:`PSyGrid` object from.
+All the csv files for plotting have the same
+structure:

 .. code-block::

-    path_to_grid,grid_type,quantities_to_plot,path_to_plot,plot_extension
+    path_to_grid,quantities_to_plot,path_to_plot

-Beside the grid, it states the type and takes a list of quantities to plot.
+Beside the grid, it takes a list of quantities to plot and finally the path to the directory, where the plots should get stored.
 All final quantities supported for a :ref:`2D plot <plot_2d>`, as third dimension can be specified.
 Additionally, you can put a :samp:`LOG10_` in front of each of them to switch on plotting in log-scale.
 Beside that there are predefined plots.
-Finally, the path to the directory, where the plots should get stored, and the extension of the image files (those need to be valid extension for `mathplotlib <https://matplotlib.org/>`_) are given.
-There is one additional extension :samp:`multipage-pdf`, which will create a PDF, where several plots are stored as pages in a single PDF.

 .. table:: Basic predefined plots